adamwong246/adamwong246.github.io/resume.md

 I joined Piton Labs to manage the development of the Accion Opportunity Fund.

-- integrated a severless NextJs app with AWS services
+- integrated a severless NextJs app with AWS golang services via Kubernetes
 - managed a cross-team collaboration between PitonLabs and AOF
 - developed a integration test suite as part of the CICD system
-- managed the i18n translation project
+- maintained a i18n compatible Bootstrap design library
+- maintained multiple databases, both SQL and NoSql

 ### freelance web3 developer